Conquer the Cold: A Guide to Winter Bivvying

 Equipment

 The priority for all winter bivvying kit is that it retains your warmth.
-In cold temperatures the body loses heat very easily, so the goal is to trap in as much air as possible and prevent that warm air from being replaced by cold air.
+In cold temperatures the body loses heat very easily, so the goal is to trap as much air as possible and prevent that warm air from being replaced by cold air.
 Other ways of losing heat need to be mitigated too.
 Heat loss will be exacerbated by wind and evaporation, which may be from sweat or condensation.
 When selecting winter bivvying kit, it is therefore wise to consider the following:

 1. How insulated is it?